2Cold2Code/Sprint-Challenge-Applied-Javascript/README.md

 ## Description

 You are going to create a Lambda Newspaper.
-Your job is going to be to create the components that make up the newspaper's home page.
+Your job is going to be to create the components that make up the newspaper"s home page.
 You will do this at first with static data, then you will request data from a server to create dynamic components.

 In meeting the minimum viable product (MVP) specifications listed below, you should have a console full of correct responses to the problems given.

 ## Self-Study Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.
+Demonstrate your understanding of this week"s concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?

    A.) Document Object Model.
 An object that is part of browser window and allows HTML to be displayed.
 It is a copy of the document in object form as well.
-But, wait, there's more...
-But that's the gist of it.
+But, wait, there"s more...
+But that"s the gist of it.

 2. What is an event?